futzu/cuei/README.md

-# cuei is a SCTE35 parser library, in Go.
+# cuei is a SCTE35 parser library in Go.

 - [x] Parses SCTE-35 Cues from MPEGTS or Bytes or Base64
 - [x] Parses SCTE-35 Cues spread over multiple MPEGTS packets